Whiskey24/valheim-notify/readme.md

 - To start automatically on boot, add to cron with ``crontab -e`` and then add a line (replace with actual location of the script) ``@reboot /home/vhserver/valheim-notify/vh-notify.sh &``

 ## Steam usernames
-The connect and disconnect messages in the server log mention 64bit steam IDs.
-The scripts attempts to convert these to usernames using usernames.txt.
+The connect and disconnect messages in the server log mention the 64bit Steam ID of the player that connects to the server.
+The script will attempt to lookup the Steam ID and store the ID with username in usernames.txt.
 If the script cannot find a matching Steam ID in usernames.txt, it will report ``Unknown (Steam ID)`` in the notification.

-However, the character death and (re)spawn messages in the log mention the username explicitly, so the script parses these from the log directly.
+The death and (re)spawn messages in the log mention the Valheim character name that the player entered the world with, so the script parses these from the log directly.

-This does mean that if the username specified for a Steam ID in usernames.txt is different from the one reported in the server log, the username in the (dis)connect notification will be different from the username mentioned in the death/(re)spawn notification.